 After the initial verification, which results in pairing, performing verification against between the same Auditor and Auditee (as long as the app data hasn't been cleared) will provide strong validation of the identity and integrity of the device.
 That makes it best to get the pairing done right after installation.
 You can also consider setting up the optional remote attestation service.

 Installation of the stock OS via the stock factory images is the same process described above.
-However, before locking, there's an additional step to fully revert the device to a clean factory state on modern devices with Android Verified Boot 2.0 (AVB) like the Pixel 2, Pixel 2 XL, Pixel 3 and Pixel 3 XL.
+However, before locking, there's an additional step to fully revert the device to a clean factory state on modern devices with Android Verified Boot 2.0 (AVB) like the Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a and Pixel 3a XL.
 It isn't necessary for devices with legacy verified boot like the Pixel and Pixel XL.

 The GrapheneOS factory images flash a non-stock Android Verified Boot key which needs to be erased to fully revert back to a stock device state.
 After flashing the stock factory images and before locking the bootloader, you should erase the custom Android Verified Boot key to untrust it:

 fastboot erase avb_custom_key